shukriadams/discord-giveawaybot/README.md

 - on the bot's config page, click on "click to reveal token", copy this, and paste it into the token field of your local settings.json file

-## Setup

-If you use Vagrant, the included vagrant script will start an Ubuntu VM ready to run the bot (for development or testing).

-    cd /vagrant
-    vagrant up
-    vagrant ssh

-Then in the VM run

-    yarn --no-bin-links
-    node index

-If you want to run it directly on your machine, install Node 7 or higher.
-Then run

-    npm install
-    node index

-## Tests

-    cd /tests
-    node test

 ## Hosting your bot

-You can host a bot instance on any internet-connected machine with Nodejs 7 installed.
+You can host a bot instance on any internet-connected machine with Nodejs 7.x or higher installed.

     npm install
-    node index
+    npm start

 is all you need to setup/start it.
 I recommend a Linux host with PM2 to ensure your Node process stays up.
-Note that a bot instance should never be shared by multiple Discord servers - the giveaways you create on an instance are visible to all Discord servers that add that instance.
+Note that a bot instance should never be shared by multiple Discord servers - the giveaways you create on an instance are visible to all Discord servers that use that instance.

 ## Add your bot to your Discord server